-There is a difference between a service and a facility.
-A service is the action o helping or doing work for someone.
-A facility is a place or a piece of equip that is there to do a particular job.
-Parking is a facility but valet parking is a service Airport desks
+Figure 2.3: Valet parking Figure 2.3: Valet parking There is a difference between a service and a facility.
+A service is the action of helping or doing work for someone.
+A facility is a place or a piece of equipment that is there to do a particular job.
+Parking is a facility but valet parking is a service.
+Airport desks